olshevski/compose-safe-args/README.md

 Since routes in Navigation Component don't support safe arguments out of the box as well as require a lot of boilerplate code, this library was meant to be made.

 The main focus of the library is a simplified approach for declaring routes and arguments.
-What's more, this library *doesn't force you* to declare your screen composables in any particular way, which was a deal-breaker in several other existing safe-args libraries.
+What's more, this library *doesn't force you* to declare your screen composables in any particular way, which was a deal-breaker in several other existing safe-args projects.

 ## Ok, show me the code